Partner Lifecycle12 min read

 4. Align Internal Teams

-Partner lifecycle management requires coordination across multiple departments: sales, marketing, product, support, and finance.
-Create clear processes for partner escalations, deal support, and conflict resolution.
+Partner lifecycle management requires coordination across your MSP: sales, marketing, service delivery, support, and finance.
+Create clear processes for partner escalations, referred-deal support, and conflict resolution.
 Consider implementing a formal Partner Operations role to orchestrate cross-functional collaboration.

 5. Balance Self-Service with High-Touch

-Build scalable, self-service resources (portals, knowledge bases, on-demand training) for the majority of partners, while reserving high-touch engagement (dedicated managers, co-selling, custom enablement) for your top performers.
+Build scalable, self-service resources (submission portals, knowledge bases, on-demand training) for the majority of referral partners, while reserving high-touch engagement (dedicated managers, co-selling, custom enablement) for your top performers.

 Common Partner Lifecycle Management Mistakes to Avoid